-This document sets out the considerations that applicants should make when submitting environmental data as part of applications for:
+This guideline sets out the considerations that applicants should make when submitting environmental data as part of applications for:

 - registration of a veterinary chemical product (VCP)

-- variation or extension of a registration of a veterinary chemical product, or
+- variation or extension of a registration of a veterinary chemical product

 - a permit to use a veterinary chemical product.

 The Australian Pesticides and Veterinary Medicines Authority's (APVMA) Risk Assessment Manual, Environment is a useful document that provides a general explanation of how data are used in the environmental risk assessment framework.